earthly/earthly/release/apt-repo/README.md

 To package a new version of earthly, ensure the following requirements are met:

-1. you have aws credentials configured in `~/.aws/credentials`, and have access to the developer role
+1. you have aws credentials configured in the earthly secret store under `/user/earthly-technologies/aws/credentials`, and have access to the developer role

+    # you can upload them via
+    earthly secrets set --file ~/.aws/credentials /user/earthly-technologies/aws/credentials

 2. you have access to the earthly-technologies secrets; specifically the following two commands should work: